 The purpose of learning is growth and our minds, unlike our bodies, can continue growing as long as we live.

 (Mortimer Adler)

 St Margaret's has enjoyed a long tradition of academic excellence and broad subject choice.
-For 2019, the school continues with this tradition, as it focuses on preparing each student to meet requirements of the new Senior Assessment processes.
+For 2021, the school continues with this tradition, as it focuses on preparing each student to meet requirements of the new Queensland Certificate of Education (QCE) system.